The New Quarantine Hobby I’m Never Giving Up

 Got some extra time on your hands?

 How many times have you said you’d love to try something new…someday, when you had the time?
 Well, the day has come, as many people around the world now find themselves with nothing but time, thanks to quarantine restrictions due to the coronavirus pandemic.
 It turns out that when you have nothing else to do, you get pretty creative!
 Check out the cool hobbies that people have been taking up and you just might be inspired to try some of them yourself.
-While you’re at it, here are another 27 things you should do for yourself during self-quarantine.

 I’m pickling cabbage